My application to OTC has been accepted. Now what?

 Prospective students must submit the fee at least three business days before the scheduled visa interview either electronically or by mail to the U.S. Department of Homeland Security address listed on the Form I-901.
 Students should bring a paper receipt (Form I-797) with them to the visa interview.

 To make sure that you are able to cover any medical expenses, OTC requires that all international students purchase the insurance plan provided through the college.
-All F-1 students will be charged for this insurance on their OTC student account when they enroll for any number of credit hours.
+OTC will charge all F-1 students for this insurance on their OTC student account when they enroll for any number of credit hours.
 To see information regarding Springfield area hospitals, click here.

 It is your responsibility to make housing arrangements either before or after you arrive in Springfield.
 In order to avoid any unpleasant renting experience, you should carefully consider the overall condition of a residence and location when you look for a place to live.
 Be aware that rent differs depending on the conditions of the apartment or house you choose.